 “In urban environments, there’s a certain amount of noise you’re expected to tolerate, like people playing instruments, or children running across the floor,” he says.
 “But you don’t have to put up with someone playing club music at 3 a.m.”

 Similarly, it’s reasonable to expect that you might have neighbors who smoke and that you’ll smell the odor occasionally, but not that your apartment will reek of marijuana at all hours.
+It is also possible that a court might sustain a nuisance claim if there are children or tenants with respiratory issues in the neighboring apartment, or if the neighbors complain that the smoke intrusion is so strong that they are experiencing a high.

 “If the landlord brought this case and won, the court would probably give a judgement but say that if the tenant cures the problem by stopping smoking, then they won’t be evicted,” Himmelstein says.